Ranomics

 Display Technology · 4 min

-Correctly Titrating Display Levels for Reliable Affinity Data in Yeast and Mammalian Systems
+Titrating Display Levels for Reliable Affinity Data

 Learn how to optimize display-level titration in yeast and mammalian display systems to obtain accurate affinity data and avoid avidity effects when determining Kd.